The Ultimate Guide

 Think of a real-world coaching situation where your client needed a motivation boost to create a desired change in their life or work (if you're a new coach and you haven't worked with a client yet, imagine a situation where a client needs help with motivation).

-Now think of 3 questions that will honor Self-Determination Theory – questions that allow your client to feel like they’re in the driver’s seat of their life.
+Now think of 3 questions that will honor the Self-Determination Theory.
+Questions that will allow your client to feel like they're in the driver's seat of their life.

-Based on the health coach example in this chapter, you could ask the client:
+Here are some examples based on the health coach case study in this chapter - you could ask the client:

-1. What are some of the biggest benefits you’ll experience with a regular workout routine?
+1. What are some of the biggest benefits you'll experience if you followed a regular workout routine?

 2. What does an ideal regular workout routine look like to you?

-Now it’s your turn.
-Come up with 3 questions that’ll give your client a sense of control and autonomy for authentic, lasting motivation.
+Now it's your turn.
+Come up with 3 questions that'll give your client a sense of control and autonomy over their goals and dreams, to create authentic, lasting motivation.